AI Code Review Benchmarks (2026)

 Benchmark bias is common.
 Many benchmarks are authored by the same vendors they are meant to evaluate, which introduces bias in PR selection, labeling, and scoring.

-To reduce this bias, we evaluated Propel amongst 6 other AI code review tools using an externally authored benchmark suite of pull requests across production Open Source repositories.
+To reduce this bias, we evaluated Propel amongst six other AI code review tools using an externally authored benchmark suite of pull requests across production open source repositories.

 Results Overview

-Across all evaluated repositories, Propel led with an F-score of 64%, followed by Cursor Bugbot with an F-score of 49%, and Greptile with an F-score of 45%.
+Across all evaluated repositories, Propel led with an F-score of 64%, followed by Cursor Bugbot at 49% and Greptile at 45%.

-Codex Code Review achieved the highest precision score alongside Propel at 68%.
-However, it had the lowest recall among the tools at 29%, indicating a bias toward precision at the cost of coverage.
+Codex Code Review matched Propel on precision at 68%, but had the lowest recall among the tools at 29%, indicating a bias toward precision at the cost of coverage.

 | Tool | Precision | Recall | F-score |